 We've tested over 120 printers, and below are our recommendations for the best printers for Chromebook you can buy.
 You can also see our recommendations for the best home printers, the best inkjet printers, and the best all-in-one printers.

 If you need something modest for general home use, get the Brother MFC-J4335DW, an all-in-one inkjet model.
 It's more compact than the laser models we recommend above, so it takes up less space, and you still get plenty of features, like an ADF-equipped scanner and plenty of connectivity options.
-It's fully compatible with Chrome OS and works straight out of the box without needing to install any drivers or third-party apps.
+It's fully compatible with Chrome OS and works straight out of the box without installing any drivers or third-party apps.
+This model only has Wi-Fi and USB connectivity.
+If you need Ethernet or external storage support (to print off a USB flash drive), you can go with the Brother MFC-J4535DW variant but expect to pay a little more.

 It uses four ink cartridges—the usual cyan, magenta, yellow, and black—and yields around 2000 black and 800 color prints.
 It means you won't need to replace the ink cartridges often unless you print a lot, and even then, the cartridges are relatively cheap, so your maintenance cost won't rise too quickly.
 It produces outstanding black and color documents, and it's pretty fast, pushing out 17 black or 15 color pages per minute.
 As for photos, it prints very fine details, but it struggles to reproduce bright, saturated colors, as well as very light and dark shades.

-Our best budget pick is the Brother MFC-J1205W.
+Our best budget pick is the Brother MFC-J1205W, also known as the Brother MFC-J1215 at Walmart.
 It's a good inkjet all-in-one option if you don't print all that often and only need basic features.
 It has a sturdy build, Wi-Fi and USB connectivity, and a flatbed scanner with extendable lid hinges.
 It prints high-quality black and color documents, although you'll have to be patient, as it only prints nine black or six color pages per minute.
 It's not bad for photo printing; it prints very detailed pictures but has trouble reproducing bright, saturated colors and darker tones.

 The ink cartridges yield a lot of prints—around 1100 black and 700 color—and they're cheap, so your maintenance cost is exceptionally low.
 Of course, as it's a budget model, it's missing features like an automatic document feeder and Ethernet connectivity.
 Still, it's a good option if you want something affordable and don't mind a few tradeoffs.